tstangenberg/docker-google-cloud-datastore-emulator/README.md

 datastore:
   image: docker.io/tomfrom42talents/google-cloud-datastore-emulator:latest
   environment:
-    - CONSISTENCY: 1 # If you omit this, the emulator will emulate eventual consistency.
+    - CONSISTENCY=1 # If you omit this, the emulator will emulate eventual consistency.
 worker:
   build: .
   environment: